Sylvebits/Sylvenis-Gearswaps-and-XIVCrossbar/README.md

 HELLO!
 Sylveni of Asura here!

+UPDATE: I've updated the RDM LUA SIGNIFICANTLY, debugged some of the weaponset errors, and made sure resist sets were working properly.

 The posted LUAs are considered MOSTLY functioning, and are designed around my use with XIVCrossbar - though they can be used without it.
   Currently RUN, RDM, and DRK are considered complete, with COR being remade at the moment and to be posted.